cldellow/datasette-parquet/README.md

   to transpile queries into DuckDB's dialect.
     - In homage to MySQL, SQLite supports string literals delimited by double quotes.
 Datasette uses this feature, see https://github.com/simonw/datasette/issues/2001
-    - In homage to SQL Server, SQLite supports quoting table names with square brackets.
+    - In homage to SQL Server, SQLite supports quoting identifiers with square brackets.
 Datasette uses this feature, see https://github.com/simonw/datasette/issues/2013

 - Unfortunately, using sqlglot brings its own challenges: it doesn't recognize